Perasperad/web-scraping-find-a-court/README.md

 Basically the script sends messages on a Telegram group with all the courts-slots displayed on a list, each court has its own booking link.
 I scraped the italian application "Prenota un campo" --> https://www.prenotauncampo.it/

-In order to parallelize more activities, and thus be faster, I decided to split the project in two scripts: the first has to scrape from 1st to the 4th day forward, the second from the 5th to 12nd days
+In order to parallelize more activities, and thus be faster, I decided to split the project in two scripts: the first has to scrape from 1st to the 4th day forward, the second from the 5th to 12nd day
 ### Built With
 Python
 Selenium webdriver